cemeceme/qt-rules/README.md

 name       (str):  Name of this rule. hdrs       (list): A list of headers to generate moc code for. test_only  (bool): True if this rule should only be used for tests.
-Defaults to False. visibility (bool): list of rules that should have visibility to this rule.
+Defaults to False. visibility (list): list of rules that should have visibility to this rule.
 Defaults to None.
 ```

 ### cc_qt_moc_library